Discovering the night. Reconnecting with nature

 Cornwall is home to some of the UK’s most important dark sky environments.

 In internationally dark sky designated areas such as West Penwith and Bodmin Moor, the night sky is protected to preserve our natural world and cultural heritage.
-Even outside of these designated areas, the incredible darkness of the night supports life on Earth and ecological balance.
+Even outside of these designated areas, the incredible darkness of the night supports ecological balance.

-We run immersive programs that connect people with the night sky and empower communities to learn about the importance of darkness while advocating for the reduction of human-made light pollution.
+We run immersive programs both in Cornwall and beyond, connecting organisations and people with the night sky and empowering communities to learn about the importance of darkness while advocating for the reduction of human-made light pollution.

 Exclusive Events